 - Make sure the room where the wax is cooling is not too cold.
 70-72 degrees F is best.

-- Raising or lowering the pour temperature of the wax can affect glass adhesion.
+- Raising or lowering the pouring temperature of the wax can affect glass adhesion.

 - Pour the wax slowly into the container.